code4policy/2024-b1-Local-Election-Database/README.md

 The maps that display representation on a 10-point scale (e.g. "Heading of Scoring Map on gender-web-page") are for activists and organization leaders that would like a ready-made heuristic for governmental entities that represent social groups like women less than their share of the population.
 By applying a scalar rating system to the degree of descriptive representation in a community, we aim to give these users a clear way to identify communities that are similar to each other, as well as others that are markedly unrepresentative.

-To recreate the data we utilized, take the following steps:
+To recreate the data we utilized, take the following steps for county executive election:

 1. Download ledb_candidadatelevel.csv.
 This file contains original data from the [American Local Government Elections Database] (https://osf.io/mv5e6/).